 Annual Prospects Report

-Due to increased stocking efforts, walleye numbers in Longview have increased.
-During spring electrofishing surveys in 2022, 82% of walleye measured over 15 inches in length.
-The best time and place for anglers to catch these fish is in late March and early April along the dam and the rocky east side of the lake when the fish move in to spawn.
+During spring electrofishing surveys in 2023, 75% of walleye measured over 15 inches in length.
+The best time and place for anglers to catch these fish is in late March and April along the dam and the rocky east side of the lake when the fish move in to spawn.
 Walleye will feed heavily on the flats prior to spawning in late March and can be found on these same shallow points during windy, overcast summer days.
 Walleye can also be caught by trolling crankbaits and bottom bouncers with crawler harnesses during the summer months over underwater humps and along main lake points.
 Flats near a channel can be especially productive.
 Ripple shads and spinnerbaits near weed lines, as well as jigging along the edge of deep timber can be effective in the summer.

 Crappie fishing may be more difficult in 2022.
 Sampling data revealed fewer quality size crappie than normal, and most crappie are 8-10 inches.
 Nice crappie are still available though.
 Anglers should concentrate fishing efforts near rock banks and banks with fallen logs when the crappie are spawning in the spring.
 During summer and fall, anglers should fish around standing timber next to creek channels or submerged brush piles.
 Brush pile locations are available online in our interactive map and through our free MO Fishing app.